Florentino Pérez

-Florentino Pérez Rodríguez ([floɾenˈtino ˈpeɾeθ roˈðɾiɣeθ]; born 8 March 1947) is a Spanish businessman, civil engineer, former politician, and the current president of football club Real Madrid, as well as Chairman and CEO of Grupo ACS, a civil engineering company.
-He was also the first and only chairman of the breakaway football league called European Super League, a proposed project that was founded through a limited-liability company in Spain which had to stop operations in April 2021 due to legal issues with UEFA.
+Florentino Pérez Rodríguez ([floɾenˈtino ˈpeɾeθ roˈðɾiɣeθ]; born 8 March 1947) is a Spanish businessman and the president of football club Real Madrid, as well as chairman and CEO of Grupo ACS, a civil engineering company.
+He is widely regarded as one of the greatest club presidents of all time.

+Pérez began his professional career in the private sector in 1971 and was a member of the Spanish Union of the Democratic Center and the secretary-general of the Spanish Democratic Reformist Party, from 1979 to 1986.
+He has been president of Real Madrid from 2000 to 2006 and from 2009 onwards.
+During his first six years as president, he implemented the Galácticos policy of bringing the world's best players to Real Madrid.
+In his first four seasons in charge, he bought Luís Figo from arch-rivals Barcelona, Zinedine Zidane for a then-world record transfer fee, Ronaldo, and David Beckham.
+From the 2003–04 season to the 2005-06 season, the club did not win a trophy, leading Pérez to resign in 2006.
+He assumed office again in 2009 and he restarted the Galácticos policy.
+He brought Kaká and Xabi Alonso to the club, as well as Cristiano Ronaldo for a then-world record transfer fee, and Karim Benzema, a talented rising star from Ligue 1.
+In domestic competitions, Real Madrid competed against a Barcelona team led by Pep Guardiola and an Atlético de Madrid team led by Diego Simeone.
+The club was coached by managers such as José Mourinho, Carlo Ancelotti, and Zinedine Zidane.
+Over the course of eleven seasons from 2013 to 2024, the club won six Champions League titles.
+Real Madrid has won a record 7 Champions League titles during his presidency.

+Pérez is the most successful president in the history of Real Madrid, winning 37 titles during his presidency, surpassing Santiago Bernabéu, who won 32.

 Early career

 Pérez attended the Polytechnic University of Madrid.
-Pérez joined the Union of the Democratic Centre party in 1979, serving among others on Madrid's city council.
-In 1986, Pérez ran in the Spanish general elections as candidate for the Democratic Reformist Party (Partido Reformista Democrático) and served as its secretary-general.
+Pérez joined the Union of the Democratic Centre party in 1979, serving as a member of Madrid's city council.
+In 1986, Pérez ran as a candidate for the Democratic Reformist Party (Partido Reformista Democrático) and served as its secretary-general.

-In 1993, Pérez was named vice president of OCP Construcciones.
-After the fusion of OCP with Gines y Navarro into Actividades de Construcción y Servicios, S.A.
-(ACS) in 1997, he became president of the new company.
-As of 2018, Pérez leads Grupo ACS, Spain's largest construction company, and has a net worth of $2.3 billion.
+In 1993, Pérez was named vice chairman of OCP Construcciones.
+After the merger of OCP with Gines y Navarro into Actividades de Construcción y Servicios, S.A.
+(ACS) in 1997, he became chairman of the new company.
+As of 2018, Pérez leads Grupo ACS, Spain's largest construction company, and has an estimated net worth of US$2.5 billion.